-The purposes for which the fund can be applied by the Minister are outlined in regulation 6.
-Payments from the fund may be made to a body that, in the opinion of the Minister, represents pig producers.
+The purposes for which the Fund can be applied by the Minister are outlined in regulation 6.
+Payments from the Fund may be made to a body that, in the opinion of the Minister, represents South Australian pig producers.

-Operation of the fund
+Operation of the Fund

-The Department of Primary Industries and Regions (PIRSA) manages the operations of the fund on behalf of the Minister.
+The Department of Primary Industries and Regions (PIRSA) manages the operations of the Fund on behalf of the Minister.

-The fund management plan current for the year ended 30 June 2022 was prepared in accordance with section 9 of the Act.
-The plan was presented at a public meeting held on 26 March 2021 and was publicly available on the PIRSA website.
+The Fund management plan current for the year ended 30 June 2023 was prepared in accordance with section 9 of the Act.
+The plan was formally endorsed by Pork SA.
+This plan was presented at a public meeting held 19 August 2022 and was made publicly available on the PIRSA website.
 It is attached to this report.

-One application was received from Pork SA.
-This application met the requirements of the regulations and was approved by the Minister.
+Two applications were received from Pork SA, an initial application of \$109,713 and a subsequent application for \$175,000.
+Both applications met the requirements of the regulations and were approved by the Minister.